 “Now I’m much more comfortable being on camera, and it takes way less time.”

-With multiple videos under his belt, he feels confident helping others produce better 1-to-1 videos.
-His top 3 pieces of advice are:
+With multiple videos under his belt, Harper feels confident helping others produce better 1-to-1 videos.
+Here are his top three tips:

 - Place your camera at eye-level.
 Too high is better than too low.